valery1707/hugo/content/blog/2014-02-17-a-simple-jmeter-test-with-login.markdown

 title: "A simple JMeter test with login"
 date: 2014-02-17
 comments: true
-categories: code java jmeter performance-test
+categories:
+- code
+- development
+- java
+- jmeter
+- performance-test
+- tools
+tags:
+- code
+- development
+- java
+- jmeter
+- performance-test
+- tools
 ---
 I had to set up a JMeter test last week - the test included logging in to a site, and then hitting a bunch of URLs, all of them being GET requests.
 I found it hard to find a simple documentation that described how to do this - the ones I found were either incomplete or were trying to teach me a large number of things at the same time.
 So when I figured it out, I decided to write this down, for anyone else finding themselves in the same place as me.